spell-music/csound-expression/tutorial/chapters/Patches.md

 ~~~

 It converts notes to signals.
 With polyphonic instrument we can
 play several notes at the same time.
-The note is apair of amplitude and frequency.
+The note is a pair of amplitude and frequency.

-Also patch can be a monophonic synth.
-The monophonic synth can play
-only one note at the time (like flute or voice).
-But it converts not just
-notes but signals of amplitude and frequency.

 With `PolySyntSpec` we can specify midi channel to play the instrument.
 The `PolySyntSpec` has default instance with which we listen for midi messages on all channels.

 Let's play a polyphonic patch: